yann-yinn/nuxt-gustave/README.md

 # Gustave

-Gustave transform markdown files to JSON files.
+[WIP] a nuxt module to generate spicy static sites from markdown files or any other sources.

 `nuxt.config.js`: